 Most dog owners know that cleaning up after their pets is part of their responsibility to society and other pets.
 After all, a pup infected with internal parasites can pass eggs in their feces without showing outward signs of a problem.
 Cat caregivers have an easier and perhaps less unpleasant take on this task.
 A litter box definitely makes the job less distasteful than using waste bags, and you won’t have to wander around your yard for hours trying to find any messes they left behind.

-15. Help for Autistic Children
+15. Help for Children with Autism

 You’re undoubtedly familiar with the benefits of therapy animals.
-One small study found that cats can help autistic children and their parents manage their condition better, particularly with their social skills.
+One small study found that cats can help children with autism and their parents manage their condition better, particularly with their social skills.
 Having a cat in the home nurtured a strong relationship between family members and the pet.
 These parents are indeed grateful for the emotional support the animals provide.

 16. Reduced Schizophrenia Risk in Infants